 General governments: central governments, state or regional governments, and local governments, including administrative bodies and non-commercial undertakings, but excluding public companies and private companies held by these administrations that have a commercial activity (which shall be reported under “non-financial corporations”); social security funds; and international organisations, such as the European Community, the International Monetary Fund and the Bank for International Settlements.

-Credit institutions: banks and multilateral banks.
+Credit institutions: any institution covered by the definition contained in Article 4(1) of Regulation No 575/2013 (“undertaking whose business is to receive deposits or other repayable funds from the public and to grant credits for its own account”) and multilateral banks.

 Other financial corporations: all financial corporations and quasi-corporations other than credit institutions such as investment firms, investment funds, insurance companies, pension funds, collective investment undertakings, and clearing houses as well as remaining financial intermediaries and financial auxiliaries.